 Our screener re-draws these lines on 500+ stocks every night.
 Here's what its latest scan flagged as a current ascending triangle.

-14 fresh ascending triangles formed in the last 45 days across the 500+ stocks we scan (94 charts tracked for this pattern in total).
+14 fresh ascending triangles formed in the last 45 days across our growing universe of 600+ scanned tickers (93 charts tracked for this pattern in total).
 Scan updated Jul 2, 2026.

 Set your order at the line in advance — you're in the moment price pushes through, not at the day's much higher close.

 But not always.
-Some break DOWN through the rising floor instead, and the same shape after a long downtrend can mark the spot where a fall ends and a recovery starts (a “reversal”).
-You don't have to predict which it will be: the trade only starts when the price actually breaks a line, and the direction of that break decides everything.
+Some break down through the rising floor instead, and the same shape after a long downtrend can mark a possible reversal.
+You don't have to predict which it will be: the confirmed trigger decides whether a trade begins and in which direction.

 Completed examples — wins and losses, with real dates and results from our nightly test.
 Each links to that stock's live chart so you can see exactly how it unfolded.